An introduction to Slack Enterprise Grid

 Robust APIs to connect with internal tools

-Slack offers robust APIs to help you get more out of proprietary systems which are private to your organisation with internal integrations.
-Internal integrations bring data out of systems – such as databases and wikis – and into Slack’s easy-to-use interface.
+Slack offers robust APIs to help you get more out of proprietary systems with internal integrations, which are private to your organization.
+Internal integrations bring data out of systems—like databases or wikis—and into Slack’s easy-to-use interface.

 Learn more about Enterprise Grid.